 gold bracelet;

-relief of Selene with crescent moon and stars above her head; found in the
+relief of Selene with crescent moon and stars above her head.
+It was found on the

 gold bracelets